OCHA-DAP/pa-aa-bgd-flooding/analysis/06_additional_trigger_analysis.md

----
-jupyter:
-  jupytext:
-    text_representation:
-      extension: .md
-      format_name: markdown
-      format_version: '1.3'
-      jupytext_version: 1.14.5
-  kernelspec:
-    display_name: bgdenv
-    language: python
-    name: python3
----

 # Additional Analysis Requested by Hassan

 This notebook covers 3 analyses requested by Hassan for the trigger.

 - The FAR and POD calculated at Bahadurabad, Hardinge Bridge, and Goalando, in Excel file form.
-Note that for Goalando he wants us to compute it by (1) a point on the GloFAS raster, (2) by combining the discharge at Hardinge bridge with 1 day lag time with that at Bahadurabad with 2 day lag time
+Note that for Goalando he wants us to compute it by
+(1) a point on the GloFAS raster,
+(2) by combining the discharge at Hardinge bridge with 1 day lag time with that at Bahadurabad with 2 day lag time
 - Calculate the probability of flooding at Bahadurabad if there is flooding at Goalando, and vice versa
-- Calculate 1-in-5 and 1-in-10 year RPs at Goalando for both GloFAS and FFWC data
+- Calculate 1-in-5 and 1-in-10 year RPs at Goalando
+for both GloFAS and FFWC data

 ```python
 %load_ext jupyter_black